zitadel/zitadel/site/docs/documentation/01-priciples.en.md

 title: Principles
 ---

+### ZITADEL engineering and design principles

-- Be transparent about you decisions
+- Be transparent about your decisions
-- Stateless Application design
+- Embrace stateless application design
-- System of records is the eventstore
+- System of records is the event store
-- Everything else need to be able to be regenerated
+- Everything else needs to be able to be regenerated
 - Try not so solve complex problems outside of the IAM Domain
-- Use scalable storage for the eventstore and querymodels
+- Use a scalable storage for the event store and read models
 - Try to be idempotent whenever possible
-- Reduce necessity of system or external dependencies as much as possible
+- Reduce necessity of external systems or dependencies as much as possible
 - Embrace automation
 - Design API first
 - Optimize all components for day-two operations
 - Use only opensource projects with permissive licenses
-- Don't roll your own crypto
+- Don't roll your own crypto algorithm
-- Embrace standard as much as possible
+- Embrace (industry) standard as much as possible
 - Make use of platform features
 - Be able to run with a CDN and WAF